-The Board of directors is the governance body of the Oakville & Milton Humane Society.
-On behalf of the community, and representing the members of the OHS, the board provides the strategic direction, resources, and high-level oversight for the organization to be successful in achieving its mission and goals.
+The Board of Directors is the governance body of the OMHS.
+On behalf of the community, the board provides the strategic direction, resources, and high-level oversight for the organization to be successful in achieving its vision and mission.

 Who serves on the OMHS Board?

 Board members come from all walks of life.
 They share a commitment to the OMHS and the animals in our care and have skills that are required by the Board.

 Ideal candidates would have:

 - Strategy and policy development experience

 - Previous profit or not for profit board or committee experience

 - Strong ties to the Oakville and Milton communities

 - Willing to be an ambassador or advocate of the organization to assist in raising profile and funds